Systems Leadership Symposium - The challenge of doing ‘the right things’

 Monday, 7th October, 2019 9:00am to 4:30pm

-The NHS Long Term plan (LTP) expects that organisations in the Health and Social care System will work closer together to achieve meaningful long term health outcomes for a diverse and ageing population; with limited resources; moving care where possible out of Acute hospital provision and into communities; shifting our purpose from fixing illness to creating healthier populations.
+The NHS Long Term Plan (LTP) sets out an expectation for health and care organisations to work more closely to achieve meaningful long term health outcomes for a diverse and ageing population in the context of limited resources; moving care where possible from Acute hospital provision into communities; and shifting our focus from treating illness to supporting wider action on upstream action to prevent avoidable illness, to help people stay healthy and moderate demand on the NHS.

-This 1 day Symposium, in partnership with Public Health England East Midlands, creates a space for leaders in complex systems to consider how they develop and apply System thinking approaches to meet the challenges of doing what we can assume are the ‘right’ things, especially in meeting the challenges of promoting health and wellbeing into planning and delivery.
+This 1 day Symposium, in partnership with Public Health East Midlands, creates a space for leaders in complex systems to consider how they develop and apply System Thinking approaches to meet the challenges of doing what we can assume are the ‘right’ things, especially in meeting the challenges of collaboratively implementing practical actions to support and embed focus on improving upstream prevention, and helping people to improve their own health.

-The aim will be around helping leaders in complex health and social care systems to work confidently with these and other system dilemmas, exploring:
+Using Public Health as our live example, the aim will be around helping leaders in complex health and social care systems to gain transferable skills, so they can work confidently with these and other system dilemmas, exploring:

-How do we on the one hand work towards a long-term aim of delivering the prevention agenda when resources and processes are geared towards managing ill health;
+- How do we on the one hand work towards a long-term aim of delivering the upstream prevention agenda when resources and processes are geared towards managing ill health?

 The event format integrates behavioural psychology and systems thinking to help participants create small nudges individually and collectively towards helping the whole system take action.
-By focusing discussions on what is possible in what can seem like impossible situations, we aim that every participant will walk away with one piece of clarity and one piece of action to support a system movement.
+By focusing discussions on what is possible in what can seem like impossible situations, the aim is for every participant to walk away with one piece of clarity and one piece of action to support a system movement.

 Belinda Weir is a highly experienced leadership coach, facilitator, academic and consultant who has designed and directed successful leadership interventions for thousands of senior leaders in all sectors.
 Belinda has a particular interest and expertise in systems leadership and in developing collaborative partnership working across boundaries, and has written and taught extensively on these themes.